vieenrose/SLAM/README.md

 ### Overview ###

 **SLAM+** : **SLAM+** or **SLAMplus** is derived from **SLAM** [4], a data-driven language independent software for pitch (contour) annotation of speech corpora.
 It integrates an algorithm for the automatic stylization and labelling of melodic contours, developed to process intonation.
-This algorithm is characterized with three (3) basic peculiarities:
+This algorithm is characterized with three basic peculiarities:

-1) Alphabets of melodic contours are directly derived from the speech signal.
+1) Stylised melodic contours are directly derived from the manually (denoised) cleaned speech signal.
 2) Complex melodic contours are described through a simple time-frequency representation.
 3) Melodic contours can be described on the basis of various linguistic segments as specified by users.